The Emerging Self of the Young Child

 Learning Objectives:

-- Gain a thorough grounding in Freud's foundational writings on infantile sexuality, psychosexual development, and the construction of the dynamic unconscious.
+- Describe Freud's foundational writings on infantile sexuality, psychosexual development, and the construction of the dynamic unconscious.

-- Develop a greater understanding of the role that affective experience, fantasy, and the early object relationship play in forming the basis of intrapsychic structure.
+- Identify the role that affective experience, fantasy, and the early object relationship play in forming the basis of intrapsychic structure.

-- Apply developmental theory to clinical thinking — understanding how early developmental experiences organize the transference and inform technique.
+- Apply developmental theory to clinical thinking by explaining how early developmental experiences organize the transference and inform technique.

 Target Audience: This event is intended for psychoanalysts, psychoanalytic psychotherapists, and mental health clinicians with an interest in psychoanalytic developmental theory.